How to Stop Sibling Rivalry and Promote Sibling Harmony

 Kids are so caught up in their own emotions that they don’t hear what you’re saying.
 Show you understand both children’s viewpoints and help them hear each other by echoing their feelings, “Bob, you feel like Jim wronged you, and Jim, you feel that Bob is being unfair… This sounds like something both of you can work out.
 You’re big boys, and I expect you to come out of this bedroom as friends.”
 At the height of sibling bickering, our children would occasionally remark that we had too many kids.
 We silenced their complaints with: “Which one of you shouldn’t we have had?”

-20. Siblings are forever.
-As parents of many children we wear many hats – teacher, referee, coach, psychologist, and field-general.
-Yet, we wear our communications hat to help our children be life-long friends.
+As parents of many children, we wear many hats – teacher, referee, coach, psychologist, and field-general.
+Yet, we wear our communications hat to help our children avoid sibling rivalry and be life-long friends.
 Sometime during middle childhood (ages 6 through 10), impress upon your children what “brother” or “sister” really means.
 Children sense that “blood is thicker than water.”
 Brothers and sisters are a sort of live-in support system.
 Here’s the message we give our children: “Your brothers and sisters will ultimately be your best friends.
 Once your other friends have moved or drifted away, your family friends will always be there when you need them.
 Friends come and go; siblings are forever.”